raghav-rosberg/UnitOfWorkWithMultipleDBContext/README.md

 -------------------------------------------
 - Create a generic repository class and generic repository interface which exposes common functions to each entity.
 - Initialize a generic repository's local DBContext object through its constructor.
-- Set this DBContext's entities set in the generic repository's local entities set object for operations performed on them.
+- Set this DBContext's entities-set in to the generic repository's local entities-set object.

 Don'ts while creating repositories for unit of work:
 -------------------------------------------------------------------